 All the PMT Staff have solid information on the finer details of each Taylor Series of guitars.

-Drop-in your local PMT store and play one of these fine guitars.
-Our staff will be able to assist you and help you decide which one to take home.
+Drop-in to your local PMT store and play one of these fine guitars where our staff will be able to assist you and help you decide which one to take home.

-You can discover more which Taylor suits you by using this comparison and buying guide.
+You can discover which Taylor suits you the best by using this Taylor Guitars Comparison and Buying Guide.